 Dry needling is a highly effective modality for the treatment of a multitude of musculoskeletal and neuromuscular conditions, including, neck, back, shoulder and arm pain, headaches, jaw pain, buttock pain, and leg pain.
-There are many benefits of the dry needling technique, most often it is used to relieve pain and speed up healing.
+There are many benefits, most often it is used to relieve pain and speed up healing.

 How Does Dry Needling Work?

 Dry needling IS NOT acupuncture.
 In dry needling, a very fine filament needle is inserted through the skin and into pain trigger points.
 It works by causing a microlesion within the tissue, breaking up shortened tissues, inhibiting the pain feedback loop, normalizing the inflammatory response, and centrally mediating the pain.
 This provides an environment that enhances the body’s ability to heal, which reduces pain.